-(b) Appli Application must be made to Tribal Court by petition and must include: (1) signature of petitioner seeking a name change (2) if petitioner is under eighteen (18) years of age, petition must include the signature of not less than one (1) parent if one or both are living, or (3) if both parents are deceased, then the signature of the guardian; or (4) if no appointed guardian then the signature of a near relative or friend must be included.
-In addition, petition (5) must also include: name and current address of petitioner (6) date of birth and place of birth of petitioner (7) present name of petitioner (8) new name proposed by petitioner (9) reason for requested name change (10) name and current address(es) of parents of petitioner, or if both parents deceased, the name(s) and address(es) of petitioner=s immediate relatives (c) Publi Publication of petition (1) petition, after receiving the signature of the Court clerk and seal of the Court, must be published for four (4) successive weeks in the Nez Perce Tribal newspaper, or not less than four (4) successive publications if not published weekly.
-(2) if no Tribal newspaper is being printed, then a copy of the petition must be posted at not less than three (3) of the most public places within the reservation boundary for a period of not less than four (4) successive weeks. (d) change.
-Not of publication or posting must be presented at the hearing for such name earing to be published or posted may read as follows: matter of per (name) (address) tition by Court in the State of Idaho, County of Nez Perce, city of Lapwai.
-In the (name) for a change in name.
-A petition by, born (date) at (place) , currently residing at seeking a change of name to (new name) currently re, currently reparents dece esiding a esiding a eased, na ed in the Nez Perce Tribal Court.
-Name of petitioner=s father is t (address); name of petitioner=s mother is t (address).
-[If both mes & addresses of nearest living relatives should be placed here] d by the Court at the appointed time of [or, t set, print as >at such time as the Court may appoint].
+- (5) name and current address of petitioner - (6) date of birth and place of birth of petitioner - (7) present name of petitioner - (8) new name proposed by petitioner - (9) reason for requested name change - (10) name and current address(es) of parents of petitioner, or if both parents deceased, the name(s) and address(es) of petitioner's immediate relatives - (c) Publication of petition - petition, after receiving the signature of the Court clerk and seal of the Court, must be published for four (4) successive weeks in the Nez Perce Tribal newspaper, or not less than four (4) successive publications if not published weekly. - (2) if no Tribal newspaper is being printed, then a copy of the petition must be posted at not less than three (3) of the most public places within the reservation boundary for a period of not less than four (4) successive weeks. - (d) Proof of publication or posting must be presented at the hearing for such name change.
+Notice of hearing to be published or posted may read as follows:

+In Nez Perce Tribal Court in the State of Idaho, County of Nez Perce, city of Lapwai.
+In the matter of petition by (name) for a change in name.
+A petition by (name) , born (date) at (place) , currently residing at is seeking a change of name to (new name) (address) Petition has been filed in the Nez Perce Tribal Court.
+Name of petitioner's father is , currently residing at (address) ; name of petitioner's mother is , currently residing at (address) .
+[If both parents deceased, names & addresses of nearest living relatives should be placed here] Petition will be heard by the Court at the appointed time of . [or, if no hearing date yet set, print as >at such time as the Court may appoint].
 Objections may be filed by any person who can show to the Court good reason for the Court to consider denying the proposed name change.
 Signature of Court Clerk

-Name of petitioner=s attorney if applicable.
+Name of petitioner's attorney if applicable.